 Before you can use the Schedule Manager to schedule jobs and job flows, you must complete several tasks to set up the job scheduling environment and prepare jobs for scheduling.

-To set up job scheduling:
+To set up job scheduling using LSF scheduling:

-- 1 In SAS Management Console, create a definition for a SAS server (which includes a workspace server and a batch server) on which scheduled jobs must be run. - 2 Install Platform Computing's Load Sharing Facility (LSF) and Job Scheduler servers.

-- 3 Install Platform Computing's Flow Manager and Calendar Editor. - 4 In SAS Management Console, create a metadata definition for an LSF scheduling server. - 5 Deploy jobs for scheduling.
+- 1 In SAS Management Console, create a definition for a SAS server (which includes a workspace server and a batch server) on which scheduled jobs must be run. - 2 Install Platform Computing's Load Sharing Facility (LSF) and Process Manager servers. - 3 Install Platform Computing's Flow Manager and Calendar Editor. - 4 In SAS Management Console, create a metadata definition for an LSF scheduling server. - 5 Deploy jobs for scheduling. - To set up job scheduling using operating system scheduling: - 1 Create a definition for a SAS server on which scheduled jobs must be run. - 2 In SAS Management Console, create a definition for an operating system scheduling server. - 3 Deploy jobs for scheduling.

-See SAS Intelligence Architecture: Planning and Administration Guide for details about each of these setup tasks.
+See SAS Intelligence Platform: System Administration Guide for details about each of these setup tasks.